berndverst/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way - Microsoft Azure Edition
 #### A guide based on *kelseyhightower's* tutorial for Kubernetes on GCP and Azure specifics steps by *lostintangent*

-## Work in Progress: This guide is not ready for use at this time.

 This tutorial will walk you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 This tutorial is optimized for learning, which means taking the long route to help people understand each task required to bootstrap a Kubernetes cluster.
 This tutorial requires access to [Microsoft Azure](azure.microsoft.com).